manburst/JirachoteK.github.io/_pages/about.md

   - /about.html
 ---

-I was born and raised in Nontaburi, Thailand.
-I have a Master's degree in Bioinformatics and Computational Biology from Chulalongkorn University, and a Bachelor's degree from Mahidol University.
-Currently, I'm working as a clinical bioinformatics and data analyst.
-My work involves identifying disease-causing mutations from sequencing data, creating bioinformatics pipelines for data analysis, and analyzing biological data to gain valuable insights.
+Born and raised in Nonthaburi, Thailand, graduated from Chulalongkorn University with a Master's degree in Bioinformatics and Computational Biology and from Mahidol University with a Bachelor's degree in Biology.
+Currently, working as a clinical bioinformatics and data analyst.
+The main objective is to identify disease-causing mutations from sequencing data, create bioinformatics pipelines for data analysis, and analyze biological data to gain valuable insights.

-My skill
+Higlighted skill
 ======
-I have a good understanding of biology, especially animal studies, because I've always loved watching animal documentaries like National Geographic since I was a kid.
-I stay updated by reading textbooks, journals, and news.
-I enjoy automating tasks with scripts to work efficiently and save time.
-I can code in Python, R, Bash, SQL, and HTML.
-Additionally, I can create informative dashboards using Power BI for monitoring and analysis.
-In bioinformatics, I'm experienced in data retrieval, sequence analysis, statistical analysis, and using tools like GATK, DESeq, BLAST, and EnrichR.

-During my M.Sc. program in Thailand, I developed important soft skills like critical thinking and analysis while doing research and answering questions from advisors and professors.
-I'm effective in business communication and negotiating deals for lab equipment.
-Maintaining a positive and growth-oriented mindset is crucial for my well-being.
-Collaboration is one of my strengths, enabling effective teamwork where we support and help each other.
-I'm adaptable and thrive in various situations and environments.
+**Biology**
+-In-depth knowledge of various biological concepts and principles, especially in genetics, OMICs studies and cell biology.
+-Experienced in laboratory techniques, data analysis, and scientific research methodologies.

+**Programming language and data analysis software** -Proficient in Python, R, Bash, SQL, and HTML for data manipulation, analysis, and visualization.
+-Solid understanding of database management and querying.
+-Creating interactive and insightful dashboards using Power BI.

+**Bioinformatics**
+-Experience in sequence analysis, including DNA, RNA, and protein sequences.
+-Data retrieval, manipulation, and analysis for diverse biological datasets.
+-Strong knowledge of bioinformatics tools and software like GATK, DESeq, BLAST, and EnrichR.
+-Expertise in statistical analysis and the application of relevant methods in bioinformatics.
+-Competent in programming languages such as Python, R, and Bash for bioinformatics workflows.
+-Experience in developing and utilizing bioinformatics pipelines.

+**Soft Skills**
+-Critical Thinking and Analysis: Developed strong critical thinking abilities through research and addressing questions from advisors and professors.
+-Effective Business Communication and Negotiation: Successfully negotiated deals for lab equipment, showcasing excellent business communication skills.
+-Positive and Growth-Oriented Mindset: Maintained a positive outlook, fostering personal growth and resilience in demanding academic and professional environments.
+-Collaboration and Teamwork: Thrived in team settings, actively supporting and assisting team members to achieve common goals.
+-Adaptability: Demonstrated adaptability by excelling in various situations and environments, ensuring smooth progress in challenging projects.
+-Agile Methodologies: Applied agile principles to improve project management, enhancing adaptability and efficiency in data analysis workflows.
+-Data-Driven Decision Making: Proficient in making informed decisions through data analysis, contributing to evidence-based research outcomes.
+-Time Management: Strong ability to manage time effectively, meeting project deadlines and delivering high-quality results.

 ![bsc](https://github.com/manburst/JirachoteK.github.io/assets/68594551/1d38e83c-2399-4a46-99fe-733ff347b7d0)